calnix/DualVeTokenSystem/documents/PRDs [to update]/esMoca.md

 # esMoca

+/**
+    esMoca is given out to:
+    1. validators as discretionary rewards
+    2. voters receive their voting rewards as esMoca [from verification fee split]
+    3. verifiers receive subsidies as esMoca

+    USD8 must be withdrawn from PaymentsController
+    converted to Moca
+    Moca must be then converted to esMoca, via this contract */

 All rewards are expressed as esMOCA and subject to a common redemption structure.

 - esMOCA redeemable 1:1 to MOCA; ignoring penalties.